Guide to Work Visas

 - On the other hand, there is a cost of €1,000 attached to this process and there is a delay of between four and seven weeks between submission of application and granting of visa.
 (Current processing dates in real time are here

-- More than 13,000 Critical Skills visas were issued in 2018 (4,000 more thank in 2017 (although not all in the IT Sector) so it’s clearly an area taken extremely seriously by the Department of Jobs, Enterprise and Innovation
+- 40,000 Visas were issued in 2022 (significantly more than in 2021 (although not all in the IT Sector) so it’s clearly an area taken extremely seriously by the Department of Jobs, Enterprise and Innovation

 - A further point that is well worth considering is becoming a “Trusted Partner”.
 This process is again relatively simple to set up, but it allows visa process waiting time to be reduced to three to four weeks only.
 If you are looking at multiple hires in IT over the coming period, this is a way to access a wider skills pool with minimal effort